ddigiorg/pattern-sequence-predictor/README.md

 ### Ordered Environment

 The ultimate model of reality for an intelligence is the environment it percieves.
-We call it "Universe", all of time and space and its contents.
-Thus far our Universe is governed by natural laws, human conceptions of gravity, nuclear forces, electromagnetism, etc., which provide order, reoccouring concepts which are therefore predictable.
+We call our environment "Universe", all of time and space and its contents.
+Our Universe is governed by natural laws, human conceptions of gravity, nuclear forces, electromagnetism, etc., which provide order, reoccouring concepts which are therefore predictable.
 For example, Earth revolves around the Sun in an ellipse taking 365 days for a single orbit.
 Earth does not randomly careen away from the Sun or explode into a soup of ever-changing infinite impossibilities (like the unpredictability of static on a TV).
 Therefore we can predict Earth will exist as-is and revolve around the Sun as long as the natural order, understood or not, remains stable.

 ### Perspective

-Although many of these principles of order can not be directly observed, they are known to exist through their effects.
-In essence by observing the environment an intelligence gains an intuition for the underlying order of the environment.
+Although many of the principles of the natural order can not be directly observed, they are known to exist through their effects.
+Essentially, by observing the environment an intelligence gains an intuition for the underlying order of the environment.
 Because we live in a space-time Universe, to seek an understanding of intelligence we must have a concept of an intelligence's spatial-temporal perception of its environment.

 #### Space